iucario/blog/src/data/blog/algorithm/graph.md

 [Wikipedia](https://en.wikipedia.org/w/index.php?title=Longest_path_problem&oldid=525448430#Weighted_directed_acyclic_graphs)

 1. Topological sort it
-2. Initialize an array of costs to -inf.
+2. Initialize an array of costs to `-inf`.
 Initialize a parent array.
 3. For node in the topological path:
     1. For neighbor in adj:
         1. If has a larger weighted path: